Role alignment

-A cyber-range Akira ransomware investigation reconstructing remote access, staging, lateral movement, defense evasion, data staging, and impact artifacts using Microsoft Defender telemetry.
+Cyber-range Akira ransomware hunt using Microsoft Defender telemetry to reconstruct remote access, staging, lateral movement, defense evasion, data staging, and impact artifacts.

 2